-At Collingwood, we have a school nurse who visits every Tuesday afternoon to offer support for children, parents and carers.
+At Collingwood, we have a school nurse who visits two afternoons each week to offer support for children, parents and carers.
 We also work with Debra, who is part of the Family Gateway team and she is always ready to help you and your child with a range of issues.

 Hello, I’m Nurse Jane.